 This hydrates the freeze-dried components of the SARS-CoV-2 sensor, which analyzes accumulated breath droplets on the inside of the mask and produces a result within 90 minutes.

-Also works for influenza, Ebola, and nerve agents
+Prototype from MIT mask study also works for influenza, Ebola, and nerve agents

 The prototypes developed in this study have sensors on the inside of the mask to detect a user’s status, as well as sensors placed on the outside of garments, to detect exposure from the environment.